jesscmoore/cow_quote/README.md

 ln -s cow_quote.sh ~/bin/cow_quote
 ```

-Add below to your ~/.zshrc or other shell config file which is sourced when new terminal is opened.
+Add below to your ~/.zshrc or other shell config file to run `cow_quote` when a new terminal is opened.

 ```bash
 # Requires: scripts/cow_quote.sh installed in ~/bin